 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s The Innocents (1961) Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Innocents (1961) blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: The Innocents (1961) Blu-ray Review

 Actor(s): Deborah Kerr, Michael Redgrave, Peter Wyngarde, Megs Jenkins, Martin Stephens, Pamela Franklin,

 - Movie Rating